Last minute beachclub offers

 Nearest lift: 400m to the Penken gondola, 550m to the Ahorn gondola

 Equipment hire shop: 650m.
-Free equipment hire delivery and collection service for kit booked through Neilson
+Free minibus to the equipment hire shop for kit booked through Neilson

 Resort centre: 400m